audulus/rui/docs/internals.md

 # Internals

 Unlike the classic OOP UI, the `Views` you pass to rui are immutable.
-Mutable state is stored in the `Context`, which the user never interacts with directly.
-The state is all keyed by `ViewIds`.
+Mutable state is stored in the `Context`.
+The state is all keyed by `ViewId`s.

 A `ViewId` is the unique identifier for a view (a u64 internally), formed by hashing a traversal down the view tree.